 November is Home Care & Hospice Month

-During November, the home care and hospice community honor the millions of nurses, home care aides, therapists, and social workers who make a remarkable difference for the patients and families they serve.
+During the month of November, the home care and hospice community honors the millions of nurses, home care aides, therapists, and social workers who make a remarkable difference for the patients and families they serve.
 These heroic caregivers play a central role in our health care system and in homes across the nation.
-To recognize their efforts, we call upon all Americans to commemorate the power of caring, both at the home and in their local communities and ask them to join with the National Association for Home Care & Hospice (NAHC) by celebrating November as Home Care and Hospice Month.
+To recognize their efforts, we call upon all Americans to commemorate the power of caring, both at the home and in their local communities, and ask them to join with the National Association for Home Care & Hospice (NAHC) by celebrating November as Home Care and Hospice Month.

-In addition, Home Care Aide Week takes place the second full week of the month, November 12-18.
+In addition, Home Care Aide Week takes place the second full week of the month, November 12-18, 2022.
 Join us in honoring these compassionate, tireless workers who play an invaluable role for their clients as caregivers, companions, and friends.

 “Home care and hospice nurses, therapists, aides, and other providers who choose to use their lives to serve our country’s aged, disabled, and dying.
 This noble work deserves our recognition and praise and we celebrate November as Home Care & Hospice Month for that very reason.” – NAHC President William A. Dombi

-- Ninety percent of Americans want to age in place, and home care is the preferred method of health care delivery among the disabled, elderly, and chronically ill.
+- Ninety percent of Americans want to age in place, and home care is the preferred method of health care delivery among the disabled, elderly, and chronically ill; and

 - Home care provides high-quality, compassionate care to more than 5 million Americans annually.

-Home Care and Hospice Month is the perfect time to connect with your elected officials; visit our Legislative Action Center to learn more.
+Home Care & Hospice Month is the perfect time to connect with your elected officials; visit the NAHC Advocacy Center to learn more.